RayDeanTech/devcamper_api/README.md

 # About

-This is will be a live demo I will actually host, possibly on Azure.
+This will be a live demo I intend to actually host on Azure, if possible.
 Obvi, I need to get it working locally first.
 We'll see.
 Stay tuned.
 Credits to Brad below.

 # Provider